Gr8Gatsby/life-game/specification.md

 - Provide explicit zoom in/out buttons in the bottom control bar with smooth animated scaling of the grid.
 - Support pinch-to-zoom gestures on trackpads and touch screens; scroll-wheel pinch should map to the same zoom scale.
 - Clamp manual zoom within sensible bounds (e.g., 0.5x–40x) while allowing auto-zoom to temporarily override within that range when needed.

+## Settings
+- Present a settings popup accessible from the control bar that surfaces simulation and display options without leaving the grid.
+- Allow users to adjust generation speed with a slider or segmented control (e.g., slow/normal/fast) that updates playback in real time.
+- Include toggles for auto-zoom (default on) and auto-stop (default on), with concise explanations of their behavior.
+- Provide a color picker for life cells (solid color, no opacity slider) so users can customize the grid appearance.
+- Persist chosen settings so subsequent launches respect user preferences while still offering a quick “Reset to defaults” action.
+- The modal should feel compact and intentional: maintain 24pt horizontal padding, 20–24pt vertical spacing between sections, and constrain the content width so controls do not stretch edge-to-edge.
+- Group related controls under clear section headers and ensure buttons align with their section content rather than the full sheet width.